 - Groups with political or religious affiliations

+Financial contributions are provided only to recognized 501(c)(3) organizations.
 ORNL may require additional information on the requesting organization's budget, board of directors, and community service history and reserves the right to research additional details via Charity Navigator or other online review and vetting resources.

-To apply for a donation
+To apply for a grant

 Note: ORNL’s communications office must be notified if an organization intends to contact media outlets about a corporate gift or propose a partnership story.
-Please email the Communications office for assistance – email@example.com
+Please email the communications office for assistance — firstname.lastname@example.org.

 Oak Ridge National Laboratory is managed by UT-Battelle LLC for the US Department of Energy.
 Please read the Community Engagement Guidelines for nonprofit giving here.